vast-data/vastdb_nifi/docs/QueryVastDBTable.md

 * The processor establishes a connection to VastDB using the provided endpoint and credentials.
 * It extracts the column list and parses the YAML predicate to construct an Ibis expression.
 * The query is executed on the specified table, and the results are converted to a Pandas DataFrame and then to JSON.
+* If `Return internal row ID` is set to `True`, the internal row IDs will be included in the JSON output under the key `_rowid`.
 * The JSON output is written to the FlowFile content and routed to the 'success' relationship.
 * Ensure that the YAML predicate adheres to the specified structure and uses supported operators.
 * Use Expression Language in the `VastDB Table Name` and `Columns` properties to reference FlowFile attributes for dynamic behavior.